What Mattress Size Do I Need?

 Your bedroom size naturally limits your mattress options.
 As a general rule of thumb, leave at least 2 feet of space around the sides and foot of the bed for comfortable movement.
 This space allows for easy navigation and helps prevent a cramped feeling in your bedroom.

 For sleeping partners, a larger mattress typically provides more comfort and space.
 Single sleepers, on the other hand, may prefer a smaller size to maximize room space.
-If you occasionally have guests or children who might share the bed, consider opting for a larger size than you might need day-to-day.
+If you occasionally have guests or children who might share the bed, consider opting for a larger size than you typically need.

 Your height, weight, and preferred sleeping position play a role in determining the ideal mattress size.
 Taller individuals or those who like to spread out may need extra length or width.
 Side sleepers often appreciate more width to accommodate their sleeping position comfortably.

 Larger mattresses tend to cost more, not just for the mattress itself but also for the accompanying bedding and potentially a new bed frame.
-At Cullen's, we offer competitive pricing on all our mattress sizes, but it's essential to factor in these additional costs when deciding.
+At Cullen's, we offer competitive pricing on all our mattress sizes; however, it's essential to factor in these additional costs when making a decision.

-Think about potential changes in your living situation.
+Consider potential changes to your living situation.
 Are you planning to move soon?
 Expecting a child?
 These factors influence your choice.
 A mattress is a long-term investment, so consider how your needs might evolve over the next several years.

 Now, let's look at the common mattress sizes and their best uses: